 February 27, 2021 | By Jordan Peterson

 If you live in an area that snows, you’re lucky to have a wide variety of winter sports available to try.
 Are you an avid skier?
 Try something different this season, such as snowboarding, snowshoeing, snowmobiling, or ice skating.
-If you’re not into the highly dangerous sports, you can at least get outside by sledding, tubbing, or even by building a snowman.
-Bundling up and venturing into the outdoors is a great way to curb the winter blues, so you can feel your best all season-long.
+If you’re not into the highly dangerous sports, you can get outside and try sledding, tubing, or building a snowman.
+Bundling up and venturing into the outdoors is a great way to curb the winter blues so you can feel your best all season-long.

-Serving in your community should ideally happen year-round, rather than just during the holidays.
-Whether it’s donating your time or money to a nonprofit organization, it will be humbling to learn about the experiences of others and recognize the fortunes in your life.
+Serving in your community should ideally happen year-round, not just during the holidays.
+Whether it’s donating your time or money to a nonprofit organization, it will be humbling to learn about the experiences of others and recognize the blessings in your life.
 You can volunteer at your local animal shelter, church congregation, or soup kitchen.
 If you prefer to donate money instead, there are several organizations with amazing causes.
 Here are a few organizations on our minds:

 Donate here at: https://ourrescue.org/

 This organization provides private rooms near hospitals for families to stay in if they traveled a long distance to obtain medical care for their child.

 This organization sends volunteers to underdeveloped communities in Asia, South and Latin America, and Africa to help locals start their own small businesses and break the cycle of poverty.

 3. Deliver treats to neighbors.